capawawa/TrackRealID/README.md

 # REAL ID Appointment Tracker

-A simple Node.js application that monitors the New Jersey MVC websites for REAL ID appointment availability and sends notifications when appointments become available.
+A Node.js application that monitors the New Jersey MVC websites for REAL ID appointment availability and sends notifications when appointments become available.
 Can be run directly or using Docker for cross-platform compatibility.

 ## Features

 - Monitors both regular DMV and mobile unit websites for REAL ID appointments
-- Checks for appointment availability every 30 minutes (configurable)
+- Checks for appointment availability every 10 minutes (configurable)
 - Sends SMS notifications via email-to-text when appointments become available
 - Logs all activity to both console and a log file
+- Robust error handling with retry mechanism and exponential backoff
+- Unified management script for easy control
+- Environment variable support for secure credential management
+- Docker support for cross-platform compatibility

 ## Prerequisites